xmaxcooking/composarr/README.md

 ### Wrapping Up

-With all these configurations, you've now set up a robust media stack.
-Ensure regular backups of your configurations to prevent any data loss.
+With all these configurations, you've now set up a robust media stack and you can now add

 Should you encounter any issues or need further guidance, please refer to the individual documentation of each service or raise an issue on our [GitHub repository](https://github.com/xmaxcooking/composarr/issues).